Jeremy Evans

-Jeremy Deshawn Evans (born October 24, 1987) is an American professional basketball player for Paris Basketball of the LNB Pro A. He played college basketball for the Western Kentucky Hilltoppers before being drafted by the Utah Jazz in 2010.
-During his career, Evans has spent time with the Utah Jazz, the Dallas Mavericks, the Atlanta Hawks, and Khimki Moscow in Russia.
+Jeremy Deshawn Evans (born October 24, 1987) is an American professional basketball player for Mykonos of the Greek Basketball League.
+He played college basketball for the Western Kentucky Hilltoppers before being drafted by the Utah Jazz in 2010.
+During his career, Evans has spent time with the Jazz, the Dallas Mavericks, Atlanta Hawks, and Khimki Moscow in Russia.
 In 2012, he was named the NBA Slam Dunk Contest champion.

 High school career

 Evans attended Crossett High School, where he helped the Eagles reach the state tournament each of his last two seasons.
 As a junior, he was named All-State, All-League, and was voted the County Player of the Year after Crossett High finished 17–10.
 As a senior, he averaged 25.6 points, 11.0 rebounds, and 4.0 blocks per game, earning All-State and All-Conference accolades.

 College career

 Evans played in college for the Western Kentucky Hilltoppers.
 As a senior, he averaged 10.0 ppg with a field goal percentage of .639.
 He is the Hilltoppers all-time leader in blocks with 224 and also a member of WKU's 1,000-point club with 1,065 career points, and he wrapped up his career with a 7.9 point-per game scoring average and an average of 5.9 rebounds per game.